FarronF/limerick-council-meetings/meetings/2021/03/18-Virtual Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 18th February 2021.md

 Thanks was also expressed to James O’Rourke, Roads Supervisor and his team, for attending

-to and preventing incidents of flooding recently.---
+to and preventing incidents of flooding recently.
+---
 7

 **Dog Fouling**